anthnyajp/SecureHTTP_ResponseHeaderCheck/README.md

 # SecureHTTP_ResponseHeaderCheck
-PowerShell script that will take a list of URL's as import and export csv with secure headers if found.
+Python and PowerShell scripts that will take a list of URL's as import and export csv with secure headers if found.
 Also includes redirects.

 To run:
-- Copy file "WebURLs.txt" to "C:\Downloads\" (Update file with your list of URL's)
+- Download and extract files
-- Run PowerShell script "URLstatusAndHeaders.ps1"
+- Run either the powershell or python script
-- Check output CSV file at: C:\Downloads\URL_Header_Checker_Export_"+$Date+".csv
+- CSV output file will be saved in the same repository that the script is stored